Ioctl: sysctl alternative

 According to an OpenBSD developer, ioctl and sysctl are the two system calls for extending the kernel, with sysctl possibly being the simpler of the two.

 In NetBSD, the sysmon_envsys framework for hardware monitoring uses ioctl through proplib; whereas OpenBSD and DragonFly BSD instead use sysctl for their corresponding hw.sensors framework.
 The original revision of envsys in NetBSD was implemented with ioctl before proplib was available, and had a message suggesting that the framework is experimental, and should be replaced by a sysctl(8) interface, should one be developed, which potentially explains the choice of sysctl in OpenBSD with its subsequent introduction of hw.sensors in 2003.
 However, when the envsys framework was redesigned in 2007 around proplib, the system call remained as ioctl, and the message was removed.

 Implementations

 Unix

-The ioctl system call first appeared in Version 7 Unix, as a renamed stty.
+The ioctl system call first appeared in Version 7 Unix, as a replacement for the stty and gtty system calls, with an additional request code argument.
 An ioctl call takes as parameters: